 Planning a trip to Roatan?
 Read my list of the best things to do in Roatan, Honduras, including paddle boarding, zip lining, mingling with sloths and swimming with dolphins.

-I’ve always heard that the beaches in Roatan, Honduras were the most beautiful in the world.
 And for the sake of clarity – it’s totally true!
 They’re just as dreamy as everyone says.

 Since Roatan is in the Caribbean (just like the in-cre-di-ble beaches in Mexico), you will get tropical white sand beaches with turquoise water teeming with sea turtles, vibrant fish and pods of squid.
 The beaches in Roatan are absolutely fantastic.